At a Glance

 - Small class size to maximize learning

-- Multiple clinical experiences within the Loma Linda University system of care
+- Multiple clinical experiences within the Loma Linda University Health system of care

-- Meets the Association of Child Life Professionals (ACLP) requirements for coursework
+- Association of Child Life Professionals (ACLP) endorsed graduate program

-The Master of Science in Child Life Specialist is a 73-quarter credit program, which includes a 100-hour practicum and a 600-hour internship.
+The Master of Science in Child Life Specialist is a 74 quarter credit program, which includes a 100-hour practicum and a 600-hour internship.
 Students are admitted into the program during the fall quarter.

-As one of the few graduate programs in the nation that offers a child life degree, students can expect a high level of both preparation and personal interaction as they embark on their career.
+As one of the few graduate programs in the nation that is endorsed by the Association of Child Life Professionals, students can expect a high level of both preparation and personal interaction as they embark on their career.
 Since inception, we have kept our commitment to maintaining small class sizes.
 Loma Linda University shares the same campus as the Loma Linda University Children’s Hospital.
 This enables the program to provide in-class clinical training by utilizing the hospital staff and their facilities as a working lab.
 All of the core child life courses are taught by certified child life specialists that have ten or more years of experience working in a clinical setting.
 Additionally, we collaborate with our nursing department to teach within our program.